Hello!

 Before that, I served as an investigative reporting fellow for News21 during summer 2021.
 The program, based out of the Walter Cronkite School of Journalism in Phoenix, Arizona, sent journalists across the U.S. for an in-depth series on the impacts of COVID-19.
 The series placed as a finalist in the 2021 Investigative Reporters and Editors Awards.

-During my time as an undergraduate at the University of Colorado Boulder, I worked at the online student newspaper, the CU Independent, where I served as a staff writer, news editor and editor-in-chief.
+As an undergraduate at the University of Colorado Boulder, I worked at the online student newspaper, the CU Independent, where I served as a staff writer, news editor and editor-in-chief.
 I hold a bachelor's degree in journalism.

 Have a look at some of my work and feel free to reach out through my contact page.
 I'd love to chat!